sidebase/nuxt-auth/README.md

 First of all: If you want to have an interactive look, either check-out the [demo page](#demo-page) or the [module playground](#module-playground) in the sections above.

-The `nuxt-user` module takes care of authentication and sessions:
+The `nuxt-auth` module takes care of authentication and sessions:
     - authentication: The process of ensuring that somebody is who they claims to be.
 This is like a passport check at the border: You present some sort of proof that 100% tells the checking entity that you are who you claim to be (typically, this is your passport).
 The border agents checks the passport and let's you through.
     - sessions: Persist the information that you have been authenticated for some duration across different requests.
 Additional data can be attached to a session, e.g., via the `mail` or `username` that may be part of data attached to the session.
 Note: If you need only sessions but no authentication, you can check-out [nuxt-session](https://github.com/sidebase/nuxt-session).

-In addition, you can use `nuxt-user` to build authorization on top of the supported authentication + session mechanisms: As soon as you know "whos who", you can use this information to let somebody with the right email adress (for example) into a specific area.
+In addition, you can use `nuxt-auth` to build authorization on top of the supported authentication + session mechanisms: As soon as you know "whos who", you can use this information to let somebody with the right email adress (for example) into a specific area.
 Right now, this is not supported out of the box.

 Below we describe:
 1. [Client-side usage](#client-side-usage)